 In her TED talk, “There’s more to life than being happy“, Emily Esfahani Smith argues that happiness is based on 4 pillars of meaning: Belonging (friendship, family, community); Purpose (family, children, work, pursuits); Transcendence (being ‘in the zone’ – immersed in writing, enjoying sport); and storytelling.
 I emphasised the first two above as the latter can follow from them.

 How do we find our purpose?
-Many people spend years wondering about this, somethings called “finding themselves”.
+Many people spend years wondering about this, something called “finding themselves”.
 I suggest thinking about what we find interesting, enjoy doing, and/or feel is important (e.g., to you, people you love or value, your community, future generations).
 Probably this is something you need to reflect on for some time, at least months, and revisit every now and then as your situation (and age) changes.
+In another talk, Adam Leipzig says the key steps are knowing who you are, what you do, who you do it for, what those people want and need, and how it changes them.

 If you can make a living from something you enjoy doing well-done.
 Alternatively, have a job and enjoy those things in your free time.